 (Q): How do I log-in again if I have forgotten or lost my username and password from last year?

 (A): Use your last known email address.
 Request a reset of your password if necessary.
 If this doesn’t work, log-in using a new email address.
-(Q): What if I can’t complete the application in its entirety?
-Can I come back to it?

 (A): Yes.
 Before you leave the application, click the “Save Draft”.
 You may log-in as many times as you need to complete the application.
 When you are completed with the application, click APPLY.
-(Q): I answered all the application questions, but cannot submit successfully?

 (A): Did you answer all the required fields marked with a red asterisk?
 Are you using reliable WiFi?
 In some cases unreliable WiFi will cause the curser to spin and not complete the process.
-(Q): I’m a college student, do you still need my high school transcript, ACT/SAT scores or Letter of Acceptance?

-(A): No, just your Official college transcript, plus your 2021 Spring semester schedule proving full-time status. |
+(A): No, just your college transcript, plus your spring schedule proving full-time status.
+If you are in a gap year, you will need to provide your high school transcript.

-Other Scholarship Resources
+Other Scholarship Resources:

 www.gafutures.org